vanshika990/flask-docker-azure/README.md

 - Deploy the containerized app to an **Azure Linux Virtual Machine**
 - Automate the image build & push process using **GitHub Actions (CI/CD)**

-It’s a beginner-friendly but real-world DevOps project built and deployed by **Vanshika Jain** using her **Azure Student Subscription**.

 ---